ZZROTDesign/docker-clean/CONTRIBUTING.md

 ## ShellCheck

 We use ShellCheck to keep our code consistent and readable.
 Any feature pushed that does not pass a ShellCheck will fail on Travis build, and thus we cannot accept the pull request.
 Please lint your code before submitting it! :).

-(Keep in mind that bats does not have to be shellChecked, and thus if you are adding tests to .bats don't worry about linting.)
+(Keep in mind that bats does not have to be ShellChecked, and thus if you are adding tests to .bats don't worry about linting.)

-You can either download the ShellCheck program here: https://github.com/koalaman/shellcheck or use the ShellCheck website: http://www.shellcheck.net/
+You can either download the ShellCheck program: https://github.com/koalaman/shellcheck or use the ShellCheck website: http://www.shellcheck.net/

 Don’t get discouraged!
 We estimate that the response time from the